delta10/kubernetes-performance/README.md

 ## Install

-Download the latest release from the [Releases page](https://gitlab.com/delta10/kubernetes-performance/-/releases).
+Download the latest release from the [releases page](https://gitlab.com/delta10/kubernetes-performance/-/releases).
 Then unpack it:

 ```bash
 $ unzip kubernetes-performance-v1.0-darwin-amd64.zip